Typix Logo

 • Extensible via mkTypstDerivation

-• Support for dependencies such as:
+• Support for dependencies such as fonts, images, and data

 Getting Started